helmutkaufmann/wn-twigext-plugin/README.md

 ### env

-Provide functionality of the Laravel `env()` helper function in Twig.
+Function move the functionality of the Laravel `env()` helper function to Twig.

 ```
 {{ env('APP_ENV', 'production') }}